 I felt guilty passing a couple who were struggling up a hill on my local bike path, but then that just reminded me how smart choosing an ebike is.

 Not only can I go up hills without killing myself, I want to ride farther and much more often.
 I explore areas that I never would have on a regular bike.
 It’s also comforting to know I have a throttle in case I get overheated or just need a break.

 9 times out of 10 I ride past my house when coming back home too because I just want to keep riding.
 That’s the ebike difference!

-For me, I like to get a nice workout on my rides so that meant changing a few settings.
-Basically, I want do a lot of the work in lower levels of assist but have those higher levels for when I’m tackling a big hill or trying to keep up with traffic.
+For me, I like to get a nice workout on my rides, so that meant changing a few settings.
+Basically, I want to do a lot of the work in lower levels of assist, but have those higher levels for when I’m tackling a big hill or trying to keep up with traffic.

 There’s other settings that can be changed to gain more range out of the battery.
 Ride1Up has an instructional video on YouTube with more details.

 I have ridden fat tire ebikes and ebike with skinnier tires but the Schwalbe SUPER MOTO tires on the 700 are ideal for a ride that is both efficient for speed and grippy for off-road conditions.

 At 27.5″ in diameter and 2.4″ wide there’s plenty of air volume to absorb a lot of bumps.
 This along with the front suspension makes for a good ride.

 The tires also have some built-in puncture resistance and I haven’t heard of many riders experiencing flats, although all tires are susceptible.